 Please note : All the points above are only applicable if you are within the scope of the RLV.
 For instance, adding a button to teleport to a favorite location without using a landmark is ok for me, since it is not related to the concept of RLV, even if a script can actually do that.

-To address potential concerns, I am not licensing the source code of the RLV under anything else than the GPL v2, but only making sure that the RLV stays consistent regardless of whoever publishes it, so that in-world scripts do not have to wonder whether they are interacting with one flavor of the viewer or another.
+To address potential concerns, I am not licensing the source code of the RLV under anything else than the same license as the SL viewer, but only making sure that the RLV stays consistent regardless of whoever publishes it, so that in-world scripts do not have to wonder whether they are interacting with one flavor of the viewer or another.
 This is the key concept and the most important thing to keep in mind when implementing a RLV.
 I will never claim royalties on any kind of use of the RLV either, it is meant to stay free (I couldn't even if I wanted to anyway).

 I also do know that a few concepts inside the RLV are not my ideas in the first place, for instance sending a folder to the viewer inside the #RLV folder directly.
 There are a few other examples and I am not claiming authors' rights on any of them.

 This post is also not meant to "paralyze" the creativity of other people who would like to work on the RLV.
-In fact it is the exact opposite : now that the source code is GPL, they are free to modify it and redistribute it at will, and I am going to be more flexible regarding patches that people send me (this is a different matter that will be explained in another post).
+In fact it is the exact opposite : like the code of the SL viewer, they are free to modify it and redistribute it at will, and I am going to be more flexible regarding patches that people send me (this is a different matter that will be explained in another post).

 To sum it all up, this "license" is not really one.
 It is merely here to define what a RLV is, rather than to tell you what you can do with its code.
 These are two totally different things.
 The older license was saying "you can't distribute a modified version of my code" while this new one is saying "you can't call the viewer you distribute a RLV if it is not working like the original RLV".
 Although both sound identical, they are not applying to the same level of abstraction.